Menu

 Code of Practice

 Having a Code of Practice and being tested on it gives a client reassurance that I know what I should be doing, and reminds me of what I should be doing.
-The Code sets out what the scope of practice is for a copy-editor or a proofreader, and the standards expected.
+The Code sets out what the scope of practice is for a copy-editor and a proofreader, and the standards expected.

 Directory listing